- Embroidered Badges

 - Tribe Merchandise

 - Social Media

-Established in 2016 by Charlotte (Ranger Leader) and Jamie (Explorer Leader) to support Scouting and Guiding across the UK, Pawprint Badges aims to bring you fun challenge badges for all occasions and to take the strain off programme planning.
+Established in 2016 by Charlotte (Ranger Leader) and Jamie (Explorer Leader) to support Scouting and Guiding across the UK, Pawprint Badges brings you fun challenge badges for all occasions and takes the strain off programme planning.
 Funds raised from the sale of each badge go towards helping young people in our organisations experience life changing adventures, so thank you for your support.

-Each of our fantastic quality, embroidered challenge badges is supported by a completely FREE resource, available to download from the website and packed with activity ideas for all ages.
-All you need to do is get your young people to choose their activities and off you go with one night, or a whole term’s meetings, planned in the drop of a hat.
+Each of our fantastic quality, embroidered challenge badges is supported by a completely FREE resource, available to download from the website and packed with activity ideas for all ages and abilities.
+You can use Pawprint Badges in many different settings from voluntary groups to home schooling, after school/holiday clubs and even grown up groups too!
+All you need to do is choose your activities (or get your young people to choose their own!) and off you go with one night, a weekend, or a whole term's meetings planned in the drop of a hat.

 Now, it just so happened that on that very same weekend a Scout leader from London was visiting the group; as he was a friend of the Austrian Scout troop the Cheshire Forest Guides had been twinned with.
 This Scout was named Rik Fox.
 Rik told the Guides all about what to expect when they visited Austria and shared his experiences with them.

 Upon Rik Fox’s departure from the weekend, the Guides felt it appropriate and befitting to call the bear that they had saved Rik Bear.
 Affectionately named after the Scouter that had inspired them with his Austrian tales.

 Later that year Rik Bear ventured to Austria with the Guides, meeting up with his namesake and enjoying many adventures in the Austrian mountains.